-- (1) The Division will schedule programmed inspections according to a priority system based on written neutral administrative standards. - (2) The Division will identify the most hazardous industries and places of employment through information obtained from the Department of Consumer and Business Services claim and employer files, the Bureau of Labor Statistics Occupational Injury and Illness Survey, the Bureau of Labor Statistics Census of Fatal Occupational Injuries, the Oregon Employment Department, and knowledge of recognized safety and health hazards associated with certain processes.
-Health hazards include carcinogens, lead, silica, toxic metals and fumes, vapors or gases, toxic or highly corrosive liquids or chemicals, chemical sensitizers, pesticides, fungicides, solvents, harmful physical stress agents, and biological agents. - (3) Scheduling lists will be provided by the Division to its field offices, at least annually.
+(1) The Division will schedule programmed inspections according to a priority system based on written neutral administrative standards.

+(2) The Division will identify the most hazardous industries and places of employment through information obtained from the Department of Consumer and Business Services claim and employer files, the Bureau of Labor Statistics Occupational Injury and Illness Survey, the

+Bureau of Labor Statistics Census of Fatal Occupational Injuries, the Oregon Employment Department, and knowledge of recognized safety and health hazards associated with certain processes.
+Health hazards include carcinogens, lead, silica, toxic metals and fumes, vapors or gases, toxic or highly corrosive liquids or chemicals, chemical sensitizers, pesticides, fungicides, solvents, harmful physical stress agents, and biological agents.

+(3) Scheduling lists will be provided by the Division to its field offices, at least annually.

-Note: An employer will be exempt from any scheduled inspection generated by a list for a fixed site from seven days prior to the scheduled date of an Oregon OSHA consultation to 60 days after receipt of the written consultation report.
+Note: An employer will be exempt from [a programmed inspection of] any scheduled inspection generated by a list for a fixed site from seven days prior to the scheduled date of an Oregon OSHA consultation to 60 days after receipt of the written consultation report.

-Note: An employer will be exempt from any scheduled inspection generated by a list for a construction, forest activities, or Agriculture Labor Housing site from seven days prior to the scheduled date of an Oregon OSHA consultation to 30 days after receipt of the written consultation report.
+Note: An employer will be exempt from [a programmed inspection of] any scheduled inspection generated by a list for a construction, forest activities, or Agriculture Labor Housing site from seven days prior to the scheduled date of an Oregon OSHA consultation to 30 days after receipt of the written consultation report.

-- (4) Scheduling Safety Inspections for Fixed Places of Employment. - (a) The scheduling lists are compiled, using an electronic scheduling system, for safety enforcement managers to schedule inspections at fixed places of employment for each compliance officer.
+(4) Scheduling Safety Inspections for Fixed Places of Employment.

+(a) The scheduling lists are compiled, using an electronic scheduling system, for safety enforcement managers to schedule inspections at fixed places of employment for each compliance officer.
 Written neutral administrative standards (the seven criteria listed below) are standardized using a statistical weighting method involving t-scores.
 These weighted scores are averaged across the seven criteria to create a composite score.
 This composite score is used to determine the position of each industry (using the 4-digit NAICS code) on the list from most to least hazardous.
-Table 1 (attached).
-Lists are divided into 10 tiers.
-Places of employment are randomly selected for inspection within each tier using the following percentages whenever a list is generated.
-The percentages will not be affected by the places of employment excluded in (4)(b) unless the number of exclusions makes it impossible to meet the target percentage.
-When that occurs, all remaining eligible places of employment will be selected.
-The scheduling lists will be sorted by field office.